 - Promotion of student-sponsored diversity-related events, such as the Speed Mentoring Night for LGBTA students and faculty;

 - Continuation of School of Medicine’s existing pipeline programs for minority high school students.

 There is no centralized listing of diversity-related resources at CWRU or the School of Medicine at the present time.
 The following offices serve as resources for questions and programming:

 - School of Medicine Faculty Development and Diversity

 - CWRU Faculty Senate Committee on Minority Affairs

-- CWRU Faculty Senate Committee on Women
+- CWRU Faculty Senate Committee on Women Faculty

-- CWRU Flora Stone Mather Women's Center
+- CWRU Flora Stone Mather Center for Women

 - CWRU LGBT Center

 - CWRU Office for Inclusion, Diversity, and Equal Opportunity